Research and Clinical Trials

 the right for additional trials from our clinical departments.

 UCLA Aftercare Research Program

-The UCLA Geriatric Psychiatry Program is conducting an early phase 12-week research study to compare the effects of two FDA-approved medications: Vilazodone and Paroxetine for the treatment of geriatric depression.
-This study is for those who are suffering from feelings of depression, sadness, hopelessness, memory loss, concentration difficulties, lack of energy, or loss of interest and pleasure in activities.
-All participants will be given the study drug, either Vilazodone or Paroxetine.
+The UCLA Geriatric Psychiatry Program is conducting an early-phase, 12-week research study to compare the effects of two FDA-approved medications: Vilazodone and Paroxetine for the treatment of geriatric depression.
+This study is for those who are suffering from depression, sadness, hopelessness, memory loss, concentration difficulties, lack of energy, or loss of interest and pleasure in activities.
+All participants will be given a study drug, either Vilazodone or Paroxetine.
 A complete psychiatric evaluation will be provided.
 Subjects will not be charged for participation and will be compensated.
 Participants must be 60 years or older and experiencing symptoms of depression.